 Choose File > Advanced > Language & Region (from the File menu at the top of your screen).

 In the dialog that appears, click the pop-up menus and choose a language and a region.

-If you choose the first item in the Language pop-up menu (System [ language]), you reset the presentation to the language and region of your computer.
+If you choose the first item in the Language pop-up menu (System - [language]), you reset the presentation to the language and region of your computer.
 If you subsequently change your computer’s language setting, or if you open the presentation on a different computer, the presentation’s language and region automatically change to match the computer’s.
-But if you share the presentation, all users see the presentation in your language and region.
+But if you share the presentation, all users see the presentation in the language and region of your computer.

 After you change the presentation’s language and region, any new table and chart data you enter matches the new language.
 For existing table and chart data, the language in dates (for example, month names) changes, but the punctuation in dates and the order of the day, month, and year don’t change.
 The punctuation in numbers (for example, the decimal point and thousands separator) does change.